MFA Theatre, Design

 Theory and practice of scene painting for the theatre, with hands-on projects implementing various scene-painting techniques.
 Students will also have the opportunity to work as scenic artists on departmental productions.

-This course explores the practical application of automated lighting and other advanced lighting technology, allowing for skillful integration into a lighting design.
+This course explores the practical application of automated lighting and other advanced lighting technology, allowing for skillful integration into lighting design.

 This course provides professional hands-on experience in the theatre or film industry; it is intended for students who do a full-time internship over the summer or during a regular full term.